AryaAppaji/drf-api-kickstart/README.md

   - MongoDB
   - OracleDB

-- **Token-Based Authentication**
-  Integrated token-based authentication using Django REST Framework (DRF), ready to be used with APIs.

 - **Django REST Framework (DRF)**
   A pre-configured setup for building RESTful APIs using DRF, saving time on setup and integration.